Pumzi: Plot

 Asha meets virtually with the Maitu Council, three women.
 Maitu is a contained society; citizens are not free to leave.
 Whoever wants to leave must ask permission from the council.
 She informs the Council members; they almost automatically deny that life is possible outside.
 To prove them wrong, Asha places her hand on a scanner, which projects her dream of the green tree from the opening sequence of the film and the pool of water from her vision.
 They dismiss the visions as a 'dream.
 Dreaming has been shown already as prevented by wake up alarms and the command to take medicine.
 Asha's vision fares no better.
 The Council' deny her visa, declare Asha sick and send in a security team that destroys all evidence.
-The enforcers haul Asha from the lab and compel her to produce energy on one of the machines; a darker side of Maitus self sufficiency.
+The enforcers haul Asha from the lab and compel her to produce energy on one of the machines; a darker side of Maitu's self sufficiency.

 With the help of a bathroom attendant, Asha breaks out of the compound into the sunlight.
 Even though she has never seen the outside world, which is full of, mostly plastic, garbage, she understands she has to make coverings for her feet and a head scarf to block sun and wind, for which she puts refuse to good use.
 Tellingly, we see bags of garbage ejected from the city into the landscape; Maitu has learned all lesson, after all.
 Asha struggles through the harsh elements following a compass to where the soil sample came from.
 She sees the tree of her dream: a mirage.
 Finding nothing alive, Asha digs a hole in the sand and plants the Mother Tree.
 As she pours the last of her water and wrings out the last of her own sweat onto the small plant, she lies down to protect and nurture the bud.

 In a reverse of the opening scene, the camera pulls up.
 As the shot widens, we see a tree growing rapidly, apparently right out of Asha's body.